KC74/toast-quiz/server/README.md

 This will load all required modules and libraries.
 There is no production build, so this is meant only for development and testing purposes.

+### This server must be started first before the React App will function properly

 ## First time start up

 1. Create a `.env` file in the root of the project.
 Inside should container the following: